tamburinek/HighFive/README.md

-# KAJ cv generator
+# CV generator

+Created By: <br>
+_Arťom Ňorba_

-Semestral project for subject B0B39KAJ
+Semestral project for subject B0B39KAJ <br>
+All important information are in dokemtace.pdf

+## How to use
+First you have to clone or download project and that open index.html file.
+After that you are ready.